Interdisciplinary Team and Staff

 The intern will be expected to complete minor rotations in conjunction with their major rotations.
 Time spent on a minor rotation will approximate one day per week and each minor rotation would be six months long.
 The fellow may choose from the minor rotations offered and it is possible to develop customized minor rotations based on supervisor availability:

 - Pain Management

 - Focused areas of Neuropsychological Assessment

 Interns in this track will gain experience working with patients with a broad array of neurological, orthopedic, and medically complex conditions.
 During each major rotation, the intern would be working with patients ranging in age from adolescence to older adulthood (13-90+).
 Patients served at TIRR Memorial Hermann have enormous diversity with respect to race, ethnicity, and socioeconomic status.
 TIRR Memorial Hermann has a strong international program as well, such that interns will frequently be interacting with patients from countries outside of the United States.

 Didactics and Supervision

 In addition to the core didactic series offered by the overall clinical psychology internship, the intern at TIRR Memorial Hermann will also participate in a didactic series focused on core topics in rehabilitation psychology and neuropsychology, which is also attended by graduate student trainees and postdoctoral fellows at TIRR Memorial Hermann.

-The intern is encouraged to become involved in ongoing research activities at the hospital, including work exploring sleep, pain, and emotional factors and their relationship to outcomes for our brain injury and spinal cord injury populations.
-In addition, access to the TIRR Research Center allows interns to become involved in preparation of manuscripts based on archival data that has been collected as part of several federally-funded studies from NIDILRR.
+The intern is encouraged to become involved in ongoing research activities at the hospital, including psychological factors and their relationship to outcomes for our brain injury and spinal cord injury populations.
+In addition, access to the TIRR Memorial Hermann Research Center allows interns to become involved in preparation of manuscripts based on archival data that has been collected as part of several federally-funded studies from NIDILRR.